Experienced Buffalo Orthodontists Providing Orthodontic Strategies for Sleep Apnea Treatment

 Are There Different Types of Sleep Apnea?

 There are three different types of sleep apnea.
 The first type is obstructive sleep apnea (OSA).
 It is the most commonly diagnosed type of sleep apnea.
 Studies suggest that only about 10% of people with OSA receive medical treatment.
 This is because the majority of OSA sufferers are often undiagnosed.
-Obstructive sleep apnea occurs when part or all of the airway is blocked during sleep.
+OSA occurs when part or all of the airway is blocked during sleep.
 This may happen because the tongue rolls toward the back of the mouth or because a patient has an excess of fatty tissue that blocks the throat.
 OSA diagnoses range from mild, moderate, or severe.

 - Mild OSA means that the sufferer experiences between 5 and 14 interruptions each hour during their sleep cycle.